-The Company's headquarters are located in Nashua, New Hampshire, with manufacturing facilities in New Hampshire, a research and development facility in Ohio and, and, an operation, research, development, manufacturing and warehousing facility in San Jose, California.
-The Company does not expect to renew the lease in the Ohio facility, which will expire in April 2014.
-The Company does not expect any reduction in its research and development workforce as a result of the lease termination.
+The Company's headquarters are located in Nashua, New Hampshire, with manufacturing facilities in New Hampshire and, an operation, research, development, manufacturing and warehousing facility in San Jose, California.

 Critical Accounting Policies

 The Company's discussion and analysis of its financial condition, results of operations, and cash flows are based on its consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires the Company to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses, and related disclosure of contingent assets and liabilities.
 On an on-going basis, the Company evaluates these estimates, including those related to revenue recognition, allowance for doubtful accounts, inventory valuation and obsolescence, intangible assets, goodwill, warrants, income taxes, contingencies and litigation.
 Additionally, the Company uses assumptions and estimates in calculations to determine stock-based compensation and the value of warrants.
 The Company bases its estimates on historical experience and on various other assumptions that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.